AndreiHokage/Game_XO/README.md

     2)Add a new game.
     3)The user can update  a game.
     4)When select a game from the table,the app creates the board of game with dim*dim cells.
-    5)The app allows to pay tictactoe game.
+    5)The app allows to play tictactoe game.